kof/node-xpkg/readme.md

 ### x-package.json

-1. Put all declarations you want to have in every package file as you would do it in package.json.
+1. Put all declarations you want to have in every package file like you would do it in package.json.
 1. Specify "packages" array which contains file names you want to generate.

         {